NoroffFEU/development-platforms/src/content/docs/frameworks/Next.js/NextJs-as-backend.md

 ## Introduction

 Next.js, initially recognized as a frontend framework, has evolved significantly to become a powerful full-stack tool.
-The introduction of API Routes means developers can now build backend endpoints as part of the Next.js project itself.
-This capability makes it possible to use Next.js as a complete backend solution that integrates seamlessly with its front-end capabilities.
-Next.js empowers developers to build robust and scalable web applications under one unified platform.
+Designed to seamlessly integrate both front-end and back-end development, Next.js empowers developers to build robust and scalable web applications under one unified platform.
+Today, Next.js offers a variety of backend features such as API Routes, serverless functions, dynamic routing, incremental static regeneration, and database integration—all of which enable full-stack capabilities within a single codebase.

 ## Brief History